 Some sources gives 3 weak Grenzer bns (approx. 2,000 men) and approx. 350 hussars.
 However Brabant gives the following:

 - Unidentified Grenzer infantry unit (1 bns) (maybe Karlstädter-Ottochaner Grenzer)

-- Unidentified Hussar unit (2 sqns) (maybe from Splényi)
+- Unidentified Hussar unit (2 sqns) (probably from Splényi Hussars)

 Imperial Infantry under Prince von Hessen-Darmstadt assisted by Baron Drachsdorff